The King of Shadows: The Real History of King Arthur

 • The three historical candidates, the archaeological evidence, and why the absence of a proven man is not the end of the story

-Written for readers who want the history behind the legend, not a retelling of it.
-No prior knowledge is assumed.
+Read the history behind the legend, not another version of it.

 You Might Also Like To Read